NathanTzChung/cse15l-lab-reports/lab-report-2-week-4.md

 ![Second code change](break2_original_fix.JPG)

 2. Here is the [**test file**](https://github.com/NathanTzChung/markdown-parser/blob/main/break2.md) that included the second failure-inducing input.

-This is a visual for the file that we ran our code on:
+</br>This is a visual for the file that we ran our code on:
 ![second input](break2_original.JPG)

 3. Running the code on the second failure-inducing input led to this symptom showing up in the terminal: